lasp/xmera/docs/source/developer/filtering-architecture.rst

 and 1) lives in ``filtering_core/_tests/test_heterogeneous_measurements.cpp``.

-C-shim note: the tagged union doesn't cross a C ABI.
-The shim exposes one ``enqueue_<kind>()`` per kind — it already mirrors each POD as a ``_c`` struct — and constructs the union on the C++ side.
+C-shim note: a ``std::variant`` doesn't cross a C ABI.
+The shim exposes one ``enqueue_<kind>()`` per kind — it already mirrors each POD as a ``_c`` struct — and constructs the variant on the C++ side.

 (FlybyODuKF stays single-kind: it observes only a heading.
-The tagged-union pattern lands for real when the multi-sensor filters are ported.)
+The variant pattern lands for real when the multi-sensor filters are ported.)

 How to use a filter
 -------------------